-STORAGE CLASS
+STOR $\Delta GE$ CI ASS

-- \Box The storage class determines the part of the memory where the variable would be stored. - □ The storage class also determines the initial value of the variable. - □ It is used to define the scope and lifetime of variable. - □ There are two storage location in computer: CPU Registers and Memory - \Box A value stored in a CPU register can always be accessed faster than the one that is stored immemory.
+STORAGE CLASS ☐ The storage class determines the part of the memory where the variable would be stored. ☐ The storage class also determines the initial value of the va ☐ It is used to define the scope and lifetime of variable. ☐ There are two storage location in computer: CPU Registers and Memory A value stored in a CPU register can always be accessed fa , TYPES OF STORAGE CLASSES There are four types of storage classes in C: i.
+Automatic storage class ii.
+Register storage class iii.
+Static storage class iv.
+External storage class Automatic Storage Class ☐ In automatic storage class auto Keyword is used to declare e the variable. ☐ Storage area of variable is memory. ☐ Default initial value of variable is garbage value. ☐ Scope of variable is local to the block in which the variable e is defined.
+Life of variable exits till the control remains within the blo ck in which the variable is defined.
+Register Storage Class ☐ In Register storage class register Keyword is used to declar e the variable. ☐ Storage area of variable is CPU register. ☐ Default initial value of variable is garbage value.
+Scope of variable is local to the block in which the variable e is defined.
+Life of variable exits till the control remains within the blo Static Storage Class ☐ In static storage class static Keyword is used to declare the variable. ☐ Storage area of variable is memory. ☐ Default initial value of variable is zero. ☐ Scope of variable is local to the block in which the variable e is defined.
+Life of the variable persists between different function calls

-TYPES OF STORAGE CLASSES

-There are four types of storage classes in C:

-- i.
-Automatic storage class

-- ii.
-Register storage class

-- iii.
-Static storage class

-- iv.
-External storage class

-Automatic Storage Class

-- In automatic storage class auto Keyword is used to declare the variable. - □ Storage area of variable is memory. - Default initial value of variable is garbage value. - □ Scope of variable is local to the block in which the variable is defined. - Life of variable exits till the control remains within the block in which the variable is defined.

-Register Storage Class

-- □ In Register storage class register Keyword is used to declare the variable. - □ Storage area of variable is CPU register. - Default initial value of variable is garbage value. - □ Scope of variable is local to the block in which the variable is defined. - Life of variable exits till the control remains within the block in which the variable is defined.

-Static Storage Class

-- □ In static storage class static Keyword is used to declare the variable. - Storage area of variable is memory. - Default initial value of variable is zero. - □ Scope of variable is local to the block in which the variable is defined. - □ Life of the variable persists between different function calls.